 For example, to modify the dose of Compound A used for a mouse (20 mg/kg) to a dose based on the BSA for a rat, multiply 20 mg/kg by the Km factor for a mouse and then divide by the Km factor for a rat.
 This calculation results in a rat equivalent dose for Compound A of 10 mg/kg.

 |Related Angiotensin Receptor Products|

-Losartan potassium is a selective non-peptide angiotensin AT1 receptor antagonist.
+BIBS39 is a new nonpeptide angiotensin II (AII) receptor antagonist.